guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 Use it to bring missing abilities from the outside world

-Recruitment is a huge topic, please refer to link below or dig on specific resources.
+Hiring is a huge topic, please refer to link below or dig on specific resources.
 I cannot write more here.
 In one sentence: _can you see in them as CTO in 5 years ?_

 My opinion : after the first devs, hire a fullstack designer (confident to do UX & UI).
 In the meantime, use freelances before you get the appropriate one (can also be a way to find your proper candidate).